Monday, 6 June 2011

 2) Q: Do albinos always have albino children?

-A: No, only the children of two albinos will always come out albino.
+A: Yes, with qualifications.
+The children of two albinos will always come out albino.
 Children of an albino and an albinism carrier have a 50 per cent chance of being albino themselves.
 A couple in which both carry the albino gene may have all albino children, but that possibility becomes less and less likely the more children they have.
 If a person without the albino gene has children with an albino, all their children will carry the albino gene, but none will be albinos, except in the case of #2 above.

 I know of families who had several albino children, so it can happen.
-But I don't know of any albinos who married each other--although one would expect that to eventually happen.
+But I don't know of any albinos who married each other--although one would expect that to eventually happen [BUT: see link at the bottom of the page for examples].
 It's possible to raise up a whole race of albinos--such as the Albino deer herd on an army base in New York.
 Or the albino rabbit.
 Such only happens, though, under special circumstances that make up for the survival advantages that all albinos lack.

 3) Can someone be almost albino?